 The fund is not designed to assist mortgagors who have simply neglected to meet their payment obligations under a mortgage.

 To be considered for a mortgage relief loan, you must meet the following minimum requirements:

 - have recent and unforeseen change in circumstance which has led to short term mortgage stress;

 - you must be an owner-occupier;

 - you cannot own any other interest in property anywhere, including those held under a trust;

 - have a minimum of 10% equity in your home to provide security for any assistance given;

-- the total value of the property must not exceed $450,000 (the median house price in the ACT applicable for the period 1 January 2013 to 30 June 2013).
+- the total value of the property must not exceed the median house price corresponding to the Home buyer concession eligibility in the ACT applicable for the current period.
 This figure is based on the actual sales data from ACT Planning and Land Authority and is updated every 6 months to reflect the current housing market;

 - be able to demonstrate that you have contributed some funding towards current mortgage repayments in the 6 months prior to an application; and